anavilohia/Innov8/README.md

 * JUnit

   * JUnit tests get run automatically as part of the CI pipeline
-  * They can also be manually run using the code specified in above sections
+  * They can also be manually run using the code specified in the above sections
 * JaCoCo

   * JaCoCo generates code test coverage reports such as branch analysis
-  * This runs as part of the CI pipeline; the most recent report can be found in the Actions tab under the most recent workflow run > Artifacts > ci-reports
+  * This runs as part of the CI pipeline; the most recent report can be found by clicking the above CI reports link and clicking the most recent workflow run > Artifacts > ci-reports (this is also included in the reports folder in the root of the repo)
   * Most recent jacoco report with 86% overall branch coverage
     <img width="1457" alt="image" src="https://github.com/user-attachments/assets/12c55acf-e826-4fc2-8310-42d123b7825d">
 * Postman